ferrannadeu/indelsClassification/README.md

 ### Bugs, comments and improvements

-Bugs, comments and improvements can be send to *nadeu@clinic.ub.es*.
+Bugs, comments and improvements can be send to *nadeu@clinic.cat*.
 They will be very much appreciated!

 ### Acknowledgments